sgaul/unemployment/index.md

 ## Sample results

 The BLS / CT DoL produce town-level unemployment data by month.
-Looking at data for the region shows there are a lot of fluctuations by month, but the overall trends are consistent across most towns, and generally track national employment trends.
+Trends for the region shows a lot of fluctuation by month, but consistency overall in the general trend across towns, which also track national employment trends.

 ![plot of chunk unnamed-chunk-1](assets/fig/unnamed-chunk-1.png)

-Annualized unemployment rates are much smoother, but the trends are the same.
+Annualized unemployment rates are much smoother, but with the same general trend.

 ![plot of chunk unnamed-chunk-2](assets/fig/unnamed-chunk-2.png)

-Since the trends are similar for most towns in the region, it can help to look where there are differences.
-Taking the average unemployment rate in the region for the past decade-plus, four towns - Hartford, East Hartford, Bloomfield and East Windsor - have had above-average unemployment rates within the region for the past decade.
+Since trends are similar for most towns in the region, it can help to look for gaps between towns.

+The graph below compares each town to the average unemployment rate in the region since 200.
+Four towns - Hartford, East Hartford, Bloomfield and East Windsor - have had above-average unemployment rates within the region for the past decade.

 ![plot of chunk unnamed-chunk-3](assets/fig/unnamed-chunk-3.png)

 The BLS data also estimates the number of individuals in the labor force, employed and unemployed, to give a sense of how many people are affected in the region.

 Hartford has the largest labor force, followed by Manchester, West Hartford and East Hartford.

 ![plot of chunk unnamed-chunk-4](assets/fig/unnamed-chunk-4.png)